BIVROST/360WebPlayer/README.md

 	```
 3. Enjoy.

+### How does this work?

 All configuration is autodetected, from the `.mp4` extension it assumes it's a movie, from the `SbS` it takes it's a side-by-side stereoscopic one.
 It also assumes it's and equirectangular projection, because almost everything is.

-You might want to provide an additional webm version for browsers not supporting mp4 and tweek other options, but these three lines with a well named file should work in 90% of cases.
+You might want to provide an additional webm version for browsers not supporting mp4 and tweak other options, but these three lines with a well named file should work in 90% of cases.

+There are no additional image assets downloaded from some CDN, just the two files.
+Everything is embedded in the css and js files.